tardis-sn/tardis/docs/physics/plasma/macroatom.rst

 We ignore the probability to emit a k-packet as TARDIS only works with photon packets.
-Next we calculate the radidative rates using equation 10 in :cite:`2003A&A...403..261L`.
+Next we calculate the radiative rates using equation 10 in :cite:`2003A&A...403..261L`.

 .. math::